 Day 09: Apr 15, 2018: Agra

 We start our day with a sunrise visit to one of the most well-known wonders of the world, the Taj Mahal*.
-An immense mausoleum of white marble, built in Agra between 1631 and 1648 by order of the Mughal emperor Shah Jahan in memory of his favourite wife, the Taj Mahal is the jewel of Muslim art in India and one of the universally admired masterpieces of the world's heritage.
-Situated on the right bank of the Yamuna in a vast Mogul garden, this funerary monument combines elements and styles of Persian, Central Asian and Islamic architecture.
-After visiting Taj Mahal, we return back to our hotel for breakfast.
-After breakfast we visit Agra Fort*.
-This powerful fortress of red sandstone encompasses, within its 2.5-km-long enclosure walls, the imperial city of the Mughal rulers.
-It comprises many fairy-tale palaces, such as the Jahangir Palace and the Khas Mahal, built by Shah Jahan; audience halls, such as the Diwan-i-Khas; and two very beautiful mosques.
-We end our tour with a visit to some of the local factories famous for inlay work on marbles and witness the complex art inlaying precious and semiprecious stones on the world-famous Marbles from the mines of Makrana.
-Late evening we have our farewell dinner at the city that is home to the most well known monument of love – the Taj Mahal.
-(B)
+An immense mausoleum of white marble, built in Agra between 1631 and 1648 by order of the Moghul emperor Shah Jahan in memory of his favourite wife, the Taj Mahal is the jewel of Muslim art in India and a universally admired masterpiece of world heritage.
+Situated on the right bank of the Yamuna in a vast Moghul garden, this funerary monument combines elements and styles of Persian, Central Asian and Islamic architecture.
+After visiting the Taj Mahal, we return back to our hotel for breakfast.

 Day 10: Apr 16, 2018: Agra/Delhi (Drive)

 After a leisurely breakfast, we are driven to Delhi.
-For those taking the optional extension to Amritsar you are dropped at the Railway station (see detailed of the extension itinerary below).
-For those not taking the extension you will be dropped at your hotel where you have free time and can do your optional shopping or relax at our hotel with special arrangements for a late check out till 8:30 PM.
+For those taking the optional extension to Amritsar, we are dropped at the railway station (see detailed of the extension itinerary below).
+For those not taking the extension we will be dropped at our hotel, which has special arrangements for a late check out at 8:30 PM.
+Free time here to shop or kick back our feet and relax.
 We are then driven to the airport for our flight home.
-We bid farewell to India after what will have been a memorable journey into history, culture, art, architecture, making new friends and lots of memories.
+We bid farewell to India after what will have been a memorable journey into history, culture, art and architecture, having made new friends and lots of memories.
 (B)